nishidha89/Bank-Customer-Churn-Analysis/README.md

 # Data Analysis and visuals
 ![Screenshot (214)](https://github.com/nishidha89/Bank-Customer-Churn-Analysis-using-PowerBI/assets/78490621/4707847b-0823-4313-ab1b-4edc5040377a)
 From above visuals we could discover the following insights:
-The joining of customers increases from 2016 to 2019
+* The joining of customers increases from 2016 to 2019
-The number of exit customers are more in September and November
+* The number of exit customers are more in September and November
-69.91% of exit customers holds credit card and 30.09% of exit customers are non credit card holders
+* 69.91% of exit customers holds credit card and 30.09% of exit customers are non credit card holders
-55.92% of exit customers comprises of females and 44.08% of exit customers comprises of males
+* 55.92% of exit customers comprises of females and 44.08% of exit customers comprises of males
-Customers whose credit type is Fair buys more products
+* Customers whose credit type is Fair buys more products

 ![Screenshot (225)](https://github.com/nishidha89/Bank-Customer-Churn-Analysis-using-PowerBI/assets/78490621/c24fa8d6-fd6d-49c4-b9ed-2872aa9ce9f2)
-30% churn rate happened in January 2017 which is highest than other years.
+* 30% churn rate happened in January 2017 which is highest than other years.
-exit customers with Fair credit type are moew i.e 685.
+* Exit customers with Fair credit type are more i.e 685.
-Churned rate of inactive members are more i.e 65.3%.
+* Churned rate of inactive members are more i.e 65.3%.
-There are more number of exit customers in 2019 i.e 658 as more number of customers join bank in 2019.
+* There are more number of exit customers in 2019 i.e 658 as more number of customers join bank in 2019.
-Most of the customers belong to France country.
+* Most of the customers belong to France country.

 ![Screenshot (227)](https://github.com/nishidha89/Bank-Customer-Churn-Analysis-using-PowerBI/assets/78490621/2d5c1c9f-d8e5-4b7a-a06f-16fa3538ee6e)
-Germany contains more number of exit customers i.e 814 followed by France which contains 810 exit customers.
+* Germany contains more number of exit customers i.e 814 followed by France which contains 810 exit customers.

 # Conclusion
 * In 2019, the bank had the highest number of customers, with 3.3K joining.